 Let’s take a look at the weak verb lernen (to learn).

 First, locate your stem, which in this case is lern-.

-Then you’ll take that stem and add on a new verb ending based on who’s doing the learning.
-(I learn, you learn, we learn…)
+Then you’ll take that stem and add on a new verb ending based on the conjugation rules.

 Er sagte, dass er ein Arzt ist.
 (He said that he is a doctor.)